 This easy via ferrata, which nevertheless requires sure-footedness, a head for heights, and mountain experience, takes you up to the local mountain of Sesto/Sexten in 5-6 hours.
 Take the cable car up to the Prati di Croda Rossa/Rotwandwiesen (1,925 m).
 Behind the Rudi hut, the trail 100 soon leads upwards through the forest, around the Crostone di Croda Rossa/Rotwandköpfe (2,477 m), and on the west side to a divide.
 Turn left here, over steep slopes up to a grassy ridge with a view of the Cima Undici/Elfer north face.
-Now, change to the east side of the Crostone di Croda Rossa/Rotwandköpfe, reach a steep step over boulders and climb up to the Croda Rossa/Rotwand northern ridge.
-On its left side now up to a small point, where the path 15 b from the Castelliere/Burgstall joins.
-Now, climb a 20-metre high steep drop through gullies and over rock steps (fixed rope, most difficult passage of the whole ascent) to reach the terraces above and the Band, which we follow to the left to an incision.
+Now, change to the east side of the Crostone di Croda Rossa/Rotwandköpfe, reach a steep ridge over scree and climb up to the Croda Rossa/Rotwand northern ridge.
+On its left side now up to a small point, where the path 15 b from Castelliere/Burgstall joins.
+Now, climb a 20-metre high steep drop through gullies and over rock steps (fixed rope, most difficult passage of the whole ascent) to reach the terraces above and the ledge, which we follow to the left to an opening in the rock.
 From there, we go right around a rock head and reach the summit cross (2,939 m); from Croda Rossa/Rotwandwiesen 3 to 3 1/2 hours.
 Wonderful view of the Sesto/Sexten Dolomites.
 The descent is via the ascent path to the junction of path 15b.
-On this over boulders and rocks to Castelliere/Burgstall and down to the Prati di Croda Rossa/Rotwandwiesen; from summit 2 ½ hours.
+On this over scree to Castelliere/Burgstall and down to the Prati di Croda Rossa/Rotwandwiesen; from summit 2 ½ hours.
 With the cable car finally down into the valley.

 Variant: The ascent can also be made via the Crostone di Croda Rossa/Rotwandköpfe (path marking no. 100).
 Here, an iron ladder approx. 8-metres high has to be mastered; other than that, there are no difficult sections.
 The climb then leads into the previously described ascent path.
-This variant is scenically more beautiful and should be climbed.
+This variant is scenically more beautiful and recommended.

-Varient: From the Forcella Undici/Elferscharte, continue over the second part of the Alpini Trail to the Sentiero degli Alpini/Sentinellascharte and from there, descent into the Val Fiscalina/Fischleintal or to the Prati di Croda Rossa/Rotwandwiesen.
+Variant: From the Forcella Undici/Elferscharte, continue over the second part of the Alpini Trail to the Sentiero degli Alpini/Sentinellascharte and from there, descend into Val Fiscalina/Fischleintal or to the Prati di Croda Rossa/Rotwandwiesen.
 This section is reserved for experienced via ferrata climbers and leads over a narrow and very exposed rock band.